Tancata/phylo/README.md

 #####Phylogenetic trees, phylogenomics, comparative genomics

 [PhyloBayes](http://www.phylobayes.org): Bayesian trees, implements various mixture models including the author's own CAT and CAT+GTR.
 Also some molecular dating stuff.
 Implementations currently faster (fastest? only?) of some of the models.
+Use the MPI version if at all possible.

 [IQ-Tree](http://www.cibiv.at/software/iqtree/): Very efficient maximum likelihood tree program.
 Supports fancier models than other ML packages (e.g. profile and matrix mixture models).